-- There will be 2 midterm exams, one on Oct 20th, 2022 and one on Nov 17th, 2022 - These midterms will be designed to take 60 minutes to complete but you will have the whole class time (90 minutes) to finish - The midterms will be online, administered via Brightspace - The midterms will be synchronous events.
-Every student will have to log in and complete each midterm at the time it is scheduled - Make up midterms will not be offered, if a midterm is missed, the weight of the other midterm and final exam will be adjusted to compensate for the removal of the midterm.
-If both midterms are missed, your final exam will be worth 65% (not recommended!!) - There will be a 3 hour final exam that will take place in December 2022 - The exam will be designed to take 120 minutes to complete but you will have 180 minutes to finish - The exam will be online, administered via Brightspace - The final exam will be a synchronous event.
-Every student will have to log in and complete the final exam at the time it is scheduled
+- There will be 2 midterm exams, one on October 19th and one on November 16th - These midterms will be designed to take 60 minutes to complete but you will have the whole class time (80 minutes) to finish - The midterms will be held in person during normal class time (or in the MEC if you have approved accommodation(s) through the PMC) - Make up midterms will not be offered, if a midterm is missed, the weight of the other midterm and final exam will be adjusted to compensate for the removal of the midterm.
+If both midterms are missed, your final exam will be worth 65% (not recommended!!) - There will be a 3 hour final exam that will take place in December 2023 - The exam will be designed to take 120 minutes to complete but you will have 180 minutes to finish - The exam will be in person and administered by exam services (e.g. in the field house, or in the MEC if you have approved accommodation(s) through the PMC)